3DTune-In/3dti_AudioToolkit_UnityWrapper/README.md

 ## Future plans

 This wrapper currently only integrates the 3DTI Toolkit release from 2018 'M20181003'.
 A future release is planned which will integrate updates that have happened to the toolkit since then.

-We are also exploring if it's possible to eliminate the need to have *API_3DTI_HL* and *API_3DTI_HA* components, and to see if there's a simpler way to directly set parameters on these plugins from C# code without relying on manually exposing each parameter within the included *3DTI_HAHL_Mixer*.

 ## Credits